|

 Independent Studio and doing them his way.
 R.C.A. went along with his,

 Broke Precedent, adding the rise of Nashville's' independent studios.
+In 1974 Waylon had his first #1 with "THIS

 TIME".
 A song he almost put in the back of everything, but again his